PierreIsCoding/sdiy/VCD/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCD/images/VCD.png" width="230" />

-A simple envelope generator (decay only) suited for creating accents dynamically in your sequence.
+A simple envelope generator (decay only) suited for creating dynamic accents in your sequence.

 ## Features
 1. Decay; duration of the decay